"I Am a Dodge" a Candid Interview With Frances Mealbach

 "The Court Proceedings Drag On And On All The Way To The Court Of Appeals.
-"My battle continued in for eight long years, and went on to set a precedence, and changed the laws on obtaining adoption records in the State of Michigan.
+"My battle continued in for eight long years, and went on to set a precedent, and changed the laws on obtaining adoption records in the State of Michigan.

 I could not list the many twist's and turns of the actual court hearings.
 I always felt added frustration after each hearing was over.
 It was hard to sit through these hearings, and be belittled, and degraded by the statements made by the opposing attorney's.
 "What rock has she climbed out from under."
 Stands out as one insult that was very cutting.
-My family, and I stood steadfast."
+My family and I stood steadfast."

 It's Over I Won !

 "I Won ! - I would now have the opportunity to see my birth certificate, and adoption records."

 The Birth Certificate - It Was In Bad Shape

 February 20, 1990, the Michigan Court Of Appeals reversed the probate ruling that was preventing mom from seeing her adoption records, and her birth certificate.
 She finally had the right to see all records that pertained to her birth and adoption.
 She had won!

 "I Won!
 After eight years, and all of the work, and aggravation, I won!"

 "I was finally going to be allowed to see all of my Adoption records and my birth certificate.
 I will never forget the morning that I was getting myself ready to go up to the State Capitol in Lansing Michigan, I was going to see my birth certificate.
 The truth of my lineage, the answers to the whys of it?
 Why I was discarded, why was I not worthy of keeping, why was I kept from my only sister, a twin no less?
 Why had my beloved father forsaken me?